walkerkaiman/Interactor2/Tests/INTEGRATION_TESTS_SUMMARY.md

 - **Maintainable**: Easy to understand and modify
 - **Automated**: Can run in CI/CD pipelines

-This test suite serves as a foundation for ensuring the quality and reliability of the Interactor2 system throughout its development lifecycle.
+This test suite serves as a foundation for ensuring the quality and reliability of the Interactor system throughout its development lifecycle.